-You still have another five weeks to enjoy the exhibition as it is, and make sure you don’t miss the final 9 days when we will have added our brand new Aardman Expression Lab.
-Look out on our website for more about that soon, but back to the blog post…
+You still have another five weeks to enjoy the exhibition as it is, and make sure you don’t miss the final nine days when we will have added our brand new Aardman Expression Lab.
+Keep an eye on our website for more about that soon, but back to the blog post…

 I have been involved with this exhibition for about a year.
 It was my job to try to work out what story we would tell, and how we could tell it.
 For every exhibition, these decisions are influenced by many things: the overall mission of the museum, the specific audience identified for the exhibition, and of course what items from our collection are relevant to the theme and available for use.

 Initially, we had an embarrassment of riches, everything with a face was a potential inclusion—the possibilities seemed endless… and, believe it or not, that’s not really a good thing!